-• Drop-in Shelter

-- Offer night-by-night living arrangements that allow households to enter and exit the program on a daily or irregular basis and do not guarantee households a bed from one night to the next. - o There is no limit it to the clients' length of stay. - The program may include (but are not required to include) irregular, one-time, or "light touch" interactions with case management staff.

-Continuous-stay Shelter
+Shelter Program Types

-- Offer living arrangements where households have a room or bed assigned to them throughout the duration of their stay. - There is no limit to the clients' length of stay. - Housing Stability Case Management is provided to all clients on a regular on-going basis and the Kitsap County Housing Stability Planning and Progress Reports (HSPPR) is used by case managers for all clients.

-Hotel/Motel Voucher-Based Emergency Shelter

-- Offer temporary emergency shelter at a hotel/motel (not facility-based) when no appropriate shelter beds are available for the household. - Housing Stability Case Management is provided to all clients on a regular on-going basis and the Kitsap County Housing Stability Planning and Progress Reports (HSPPR) is used by case managers for all clients.

-• Enhanced Services Shelter

-- Offer living arrangements where households have a room or bed assigned to them throughout the duration of their stay. - There is no limit to the client's length of stay. - Housing Stability Case Management is provided to all clients on a regular basis and the Kitsap County Housing Stability Planning and Progress (HSPP) form is used by case managers for all clients. - The shelter is open and available to clients 24 hours a day and 7 days a week, with a staffing model that supports this access. - The program is "low-barrier" and prioritized for people with high behavioral health needs.
-Low-barrier is defined as not screening homeless households out of eligibility for the program for: - having too little or no income, - having poor credit or financial history, - having poor or lack of rental history, - having involvement with the criminal justice system,
+- Drop-in Shelter - Offer night-by-night living arrangements that allow households to enter and exit the program on a daily or irregular basis and do not guarantee households a bed from one night to the next. - There is no limit to the clients' length of stay. - The program may include (but are not required to include) irregular, one-time, or "light touch" interactions with case management staff. - Continuous-stay Shelter - Offer living arrangements where households have a room or bed assigned to them throughout the duration of their stay. - There is no limit to the clients' length of stay. - Ideally the shelter, and shelter beds, are accessible to the guests 24/7. - Housing Stability Case Management is provided to all clients on a regular on-going basis and the Kitsap County Housing Stability Planning and Progress Reports (HSPPR) is used by case managers for all clients. - Hotel/Motel Voucher-Based Emergency Shelter - Offer temporary emergency shelter at a hotel/motel (not facility-based) when no appropriate shelter beds are available for the household. - Housing Stability Case Management is provided to all clients on a regular on-going basis and the Kitsap County Housing Stability Planning and Progress Reports (HSPPR) is used by case managers for all clients. - Low Barrier Shelter: Additionally, each shelter type may be classified as a low-barrier shelter, meeting the criteria as defined by the Washington State Department of Commerce and listed below: - There is no limit to the client's length of stay. - Has flexible intake schedules and requires minimal documentation. - Has realistic and clear expectations.
+Rules and policies are narrowly focused on maintaining a safe environment and avoiding exits to homelessness. - Does not have work or volunteer requirements.

+criteria, at minimum:

-- having active or a history of alcohol and/or substance use, - having been impacted or affected by a crime, the type or extent of disabilityrelated services or supports that are needed, - lacking ID or proof of US Residency status, or - having other behaviors that are perceived as a lack of "housing readiness," including resistance to receiving services. - Behavioral health (mental health and substance use disorder) case management is offered "on site" by program staff (rather than clients being referred to a partner agency). - Partners and pets are allowed and welcomed to stay at the shelter.
-Storage for possessions is available while the client stays at the shelter. - Program rules are minimal and behavior-based.
-A priority is placed on keeping people in the program/shelter, rather than discharging people back to homelessness.
+- Having too little or no income - Having poor credit or financial history - Having poor or lack of rental history - Having involvement with the criminal justice system - Having active or a history of alcohol and/or substance use - Having been impacted or affected by a crime - The type or extent of disability-related services or supports that are needed - Lacking ID or proof of U.S. Residency Status - Other behaviors that are perceived as indicating a lack of "housing readiness," including: - Resistance to receiving services - Households are not terminated from the program for: - Failure to participate in supportive services or treatment programs - Failure to make progress on a housing stability plan - Alcohol and/or substance use in and of itself is not considered a reason for termination

-Any of these three types of shelter may be a "low-barrier" shelter, meeting the criteria listed above.
+Homeless Housing and Services (non-shelter) Program Types

-Homeless Outreach and Survival
+• Homeless Outreach and Survival

-- Person-to-person outreach to engage people experiencing homelessness who are otherwise not accessing services for the purpose of connecting them with emergency shelter, housing, or other critical services - o Provision of outdoor survival gear (e.g. tents, sleeping bags, tarps) - o Provision of bus tokens and transportation assistance - Assistance for showers, laundry, and personal hygiene supplies - Assistance with state IDs, drivers' licenses, and other legal documentation
+- Person-to-person outreach to engage people experiencing homelessness who are otherwise not accessing services for the purpose of connecting them with emergency shelter, housing, or other critical services - Provision of outdoor survival gear (e.g. tents, sleeping bags, tarps) - Provision of bus tokens and transportation assistance - o Assistance for showers, laundry, and personal hygiene supplies - Assistance with state IDs, drivers' licenses, and other legal documentation